KRR-Oxford/DeepOnto/docs/bertmap.md

     of both results.
 However, this does not usually bring better performance and significantly consumes more time.
 Therefore, this feature is discarded and the users can choose which direction to match.

+!!! warning

+    Occasionally, the fine-tuning loss may not be converging and the validation accuracy is not improving; in that case, set to a different random seed can usually fix the problem.

 ## Configuration